blewisio/grunt-html-reorderify/README.md

 Type: `Array`
 Default value: `',  '`

-An array that is used to do something with whatever.
+An array that is used to specify the order of attributes to be moved to the beginning of an HTML element.

 #### options.last
 Type: `Array`
 Default value: `'.'`

-An array that is used to do something else with whatever else.
+An array that is used to specify the order of attributes to be moved to the end of an HTML element.

 ### Usage Examples